kanthorlabs/kanthorq/website/docs/002-guides/001-insert-events.md

 sidebar_position: 1
 ---

-The first step at a journey of working with KanthorQ is inserting events into KanthorQ system.
-So that it will be there for you to handle it later forever (until you delete it).
-To insert events into KanthorQ system, you need to know the structure of the events in KanthorQ system firstly.
-Then I will show you how to insert events in a basic way and in transactional way.
+The first step in working with KanthorQ is inserting events into the system, which will remain there for you to process later (until you delete them).
+To do this, you need to understand the event structure in KanthorQ.
+Once familiar with it, I'll show you how to insert events in a basic way, as well as how to do so transactionally.

 ## The event structure

-The representation of an event in KanthorQ system is shown below.
-The most common properties you will work with a lots later are the `Subject` and the `Body`.
+An event in the KanthorQ system has the following structure.
+The most important properties you'll work with often are `Subject` and `Body`.

 ```go
 type Event struct {